Hannah Cohoon: Known works

 Cohoon described how the vision came to her to create the Tree of Life drawing:

 The tree of life has become an icon to represent Shakers.
 In 1996 another painting attributed to Cohoon was estimated prior to sale at Sotheby's of $250,000 to $350,000.
 The painting, somewhat similar to and having the same name as Tree of Light or Blazing Tree, is estimated at seven times the record amount for a Shaker drawing.
-It sold at Sotheby's for $299,500 to the Museum of American Folk Art in January, 1997.
+It sold at Sotheby's for $299,500 to the Museum of American Folk Art in January 1997.

 She also made A Little Basket Full of Beautiful Apples in 1856.
 Adam Gopnik wrote in his article "Shining Tree of Life" for The New Yorker that the drawing is "among the key drawings in American art, with a tonic sense of abundance—all the apples just alike, each with its rub-on of rouge, like blush applied by an adolescent girl—allied to obsessive order."

-Cohoon is most well known as a creator of gift drawings, particularly for The Tree of Life.
+Cohoon is best known as a creator of gift drawings, particularly for The Tree of Life.
 She is mostly known for her paintings, but she also composed music.

 Death and legacy

-Hannah Harrison Cohoon died in Hancock, Massachusetts on January 7, 1864, and is buried in the family cemetery of the Church.
+Hannah Harrison Cohoon died in Hancock, Massachusetts, on January 7, 1864, and is buried in the family cemetery of the Church.